romenlaw/NaiveNeuralNetwork/README.md

 MiniGrad files:
 * nnn.py - NLP related classes used by the notebook
 * visualiser.py - class to draw computational graph
-* tests.ipynb - notebook going through the MiniGrad
+* tests.ipynb - notebook going through the MiniGrad, incl. computational graphs
 * Classifier_demo.ipynb - using the NLP to classify samples

 MakeMore files: